 Snam has long believed that the integration of sustainability into business strategies is a key element for long-term vision and has therefore launched a process aimed at integrating processes

 In 2013, Snam began a journey with the International Integrated Reporting Council (IIRC), an international board composed of leaders from the most diverse sectors of business and the world of academic research, whose mission is to facilitate the creation of a globally shared framework for integrated reporting practices.

 In line with the path of strengthening the sustainability processes within core activities, Snam has therefore launched a path aimed at integrating the reporting processes, based on the assumption that "integrated reporting means integrated thinking".
 This in order to activate an organic and integrated presence with respect to the demands of the market, the authorities and the public opinion to receive a broader, transparent and responsible corporate information so that the stakeholders can have a more complete view of the risks of the opportunities and the challenges facing companies today.

 The key concept of the IIRC reporting framework is the representation within the report of the business model, that is how the Company creates value over the medium and long term

 In fact, Integrated Reporting represents a new approach to corporate reporting processes that shows the link between strategy, governance, financial performance and the social, environmental and economic context in which the company operates.
 Snam's objective is to give a key to interpreting information, in order to show the value created in the short and medium term, allowing investors to allocate productive and efficient resources.
 An increasingly effective reporting in this direction reinforces a culture that is increasingly focused on the long-term development of the business.

-Snam has published its Integrated Report for the last four years in the Directors’ report in the Annual Report.
+Snam has published its Integrated Report for the last six years in the Directors’ report in the Annual Report.

 Snam's business model